 \section{\revise{Overall Process of Our Benchmark}}

-\revise{In this section, we provide a detailed overview of our benchmark's workflow, aiming to offer an in-depth evaluation of platforms from both performance and usability.} As illustrated in Figure~\ref{fig:intro_overview}, the architecture of our benchmark includes three main stages: data preparation, benchmark testing and result analysis.
+\revise{In this section, we provide a detailed overview of our benchmark's workflow, aiming to offer an in-depth evaluation of platforms from the perspectives of both performance and usability.} As illustrated in Figure~\ref{fig:intro_overview}, the architecture of our benchmark includes three main stages: data preparation, benchmark testing, and result analysis.

 \stitle{\underline{Data Preparation.}} In this stage, we generate and preprocess data for benchmarking.
 Using a flexible \textit{Data Generator} (Section~\ref{sec:generator}), we create synthetic graph datasets by varying parameters (e.g., scale, density, diameter) and convert them into platform-compatible formats.
 We also gather and preprocess platform resources—research papers, API documentation, and sample code—to meet the requirements of our usability evaluation framework (Section~\ref{sec:evaluator}).
 Different prompts targeting platform-specific algorithms are prepared for the \textit{Code Generator}, and to avoid bias, all platform-related information is concealed in both prompts and platform data.